mcharafeddinedev/GameDev-Portfolio/README.md

 ```

 ## About Me
-- B.S. in Veterinary Studies from Texas A&M University at College Station
+- B.S. in Veterinary Medicine from Texas A&M University at College Station
 - A.A.S. in Digital Gaming & Simulation for Programmers from Houston Community College
 - Currently working on gameplay programming and systems design